LoopKit/loopdocs/docs/nightscout/remote-commands.md

 You need to set up an authentication app to generate one-time-passwords for remote bolus and carbs.

-One of the nice features of *Loop Caregiver* is that it handles the one-time password (OTP) requirements for you.
+One of the nice features of *LoopCaregiver* is that it handles the one-time password (OTP) requirements for you.

-But even if you choose to use *Loop Caregiver* , you should configure an authentication app for cases where you don't have access to your *Loop Caregiver* phone.
+But even if you choose to use *LoopCaregiver* , you should configure an authentication app for cases where you don't have access to your *LoopCaregiver* phone.

 There are several authentication apps that support one-time passwords.